ROHIT-RA1/Book-Movie/README.md

 ## AWS Deployment Diagram

-We have deployed our application on AWS, utilizing services such as EC2, S3, and RDS to ensure scalability and reliability.
+Deployed  application on AWS, utilizing services such as EC2, S3, and RDS to ensure scalability and reliability.

 ![AWS Deployment Diagram](/images/AWSDeploymentDiag.png)